 Mellben Seafood, multiple locations including Ang Mo Kio and Toa Payoh

 Hua Yu Wee

 Housed in a grand mansion along Upper East Coast Road, Hua Yu Wee is the only 1970s seafood restaurant that stayed along the stretch and did not relocate to East Coast Park like the others.
-Snag a table at the open-air backyard and be transported back to the yesteryears of Singapore.
-Must orders are the piquant chilli crab and crispy baby squid.
+Snag a table at the open-air backyard and be transported back to yesteryear.
+Must-tries include the piquant chilli crab and crispy fried squid.

 Hua Yu Wee, 462 Upper East Coast Road, Singapore 466508

 Kelly Jie is the prodigy of the famous Mellben Seafood at Toa Payoh, so you can expect stellar standards.
 Aside from the chilli crab dishes, you oughta try the claypot crab vermicelli soup that’s perfect for a rainy day.

 Kelly Jie, #01-11/15, Blk 211 Toa Payoh Lorong 8, Singapore 310211